 The risk of patients with DH having children with the disease is relatively low.
 In a study of over 1,000 patients with DH in Finland, only 10% of the patients had a family history of the disease and only 14% of these had a child with the disease.
 However, there are now tests for screening for CD, which is the prerequisite for DH and thus, relatives can be screened if so desired.

-It can be said that both patients with DH and CD can now be cured with a treatment, a gluten free diet, which does not require drugs, which is a remarkable achievement compared to many other diseases.
+It can be said that both patients with dermatitis herpetiformis and coeliac disease can now be cured with a treatment, a gluten free diet, which does not require drugs, which is a remarkable achievement compared to many other diseases.
 However, research will continue into how gluten causes both CD and DH and new treatments may emerge which allow patients to eat a normal diet.

 We very much appreciate Professor Fry writing this article.
 As a footnote, he added that people with Coeliac Disease do significantly reduce their risk of contracting DH if they stick to a gluten-free diet.